Exploring leptoquark effects in hyperon and kaon decays with missing energy: Leptoquark interactions

-Among leptoquarks which can have renormalizable couplings to SM fermions without violating baryon- and lepton-number conservation and SM gauge symmetries, there are three which have spin 0 and can give rise at tree level to flavor-changing transitions with missing energy among down-type quarks (as reviewed in Ref.\,\cite{Dorsner:2016wpm}).
-We denote these LQs (with their ${\rm SU}(3)_{\textsc c}\times{\rm SU}(2)_L\times{\rm U}(1)_Y$ assignments) as $\tilde S_1\, \big(\bar 3,1,1/3\big)$, $\tilde S_2\, (3,2,1/6)$, and $S_3\, \big(\bar 3,3,1/3\big)$.
-In this study we concentrate on the contributions of the first two.
-In terms of their components
+Among LQs which can have renormalizable couplings to SM fermions without violating baryon- and lepton-number conservations and SM gauge symmetries, there are three which have spin 0 and can at tree level induce FCNC transitions with missing energy among down-type quarks~\cite{Dorsner:2016wpm}.
+Following the nomenclature of Ref.\,\cite{Dorsner:2016wpm}, we denote these scalar LQs, with their assignments under the SM gauge groups SU(3$)_{\rm color}\times{\rm SU}(2)_L\times{\rm U}(1)_Y$, by $S_1\, \big(\bar 3,1,1/3\big)$, $\tilde R_2\, (3,2,1/6)$, and $S_3\, \big(\bar 3,3,1/3\big)$.
+From this point on, we concentrate on the contributions of the first two.
+In terms of their components,

-where the superscripts indicate their electric charges.
-If we add to the theory three right-handed fermions $\texttt{\textsl N}_{1,2,3}$ which are singlet under the SM gauge groups and hereafter referred to as right-handed neutrinos, they can also couple to the LQs and SM quarks.